 With that said, some simple examples of pedestrian accidents include:

-- Intersection accidents: Pedestrians occasionally cross intersections very quickly.
+- Intersection accident: Pedestrians occasionally cross intersections very quickly.
 Some drivers end up mistiming the crossing and don’t allow themselves enough time to react.

-- Dart-out accidents: A dart-out accident occurs when pedestrians suddenly move out into the road.
+- Dart-out pedestrian accident: A dart-out accident occurs when pedestrians suddenly move out into the road.
 When this occurs, it’s very easy for a negligent or reckless driver to strike the pedestrian.

-- Vendor accidents: Vendor accidents are unique, since they only involve one kind of vehicle.
+- Vendor accident: Vendor accidents are unique, since they only involve one kind of vehicle.
 When an ice cream truck strikes a child or a food truck hits someone, it’s a vendor accident.

-- Back-up accidents: Back-up accidents are what they sound like.
+- Back-up pedestrian accident: Back-up accidents are what they sound like.
 Some drivers strike pedestrians while they are backing up their vehicles.
 These accidents are most common in parking lots.